MrOtherGuy/firefox-csshacks/README.md

 ## Important!

 Note that all `@import` rules need to be placed before any other rules in the file, including @namespace rules.
+Additionally, the order of imported files is just as important as the order of rules within one file.

 # Theme